Forté Foundation

 The SOM has also established the innovative Center for Gender Organizations where we analyze how gender is embedded in an organization's work practices and culture.
 Analyzing an organization through a gender lens creates opportunities to identify systems, practices, and norms that make it difficult for different groups of women (and often men) to be optimally effective.
 Our work with many organizations shows that performance is enhanced by gender equitable workplaces that enable both women and men to be productive contributors.

 The Simmons School of Management is dedicated to educating women for power and principled leadership.
-To learn more about our innovative MBA program, call (617) 521-3840 or visit our website, http://www.simmons.edu/som/mba
+To learn more about our innovative MBA program, call (617) 521-3840 or visit our website at simmons.edu/som/mba.

 Sponsor Spotlights: Stern School of Business at NYU